BootstrapCMS/Credentials/README.md

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Credentials ) for Laravel Credentials.

-You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).
+You may see an example of implementation in [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).

 ## Updating Your Fork